ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `percent` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 175: Used CPU for an instance metric metadata" caption-side="top"}
+{: caption="Used CPU for an instance metric metadata" caption-side="top"}

 #### MongoDB Used disk space for an instance bytes
 {: #ibm_databases_for_mongodb_disk_used_bytes}